-"In the fall of 2007, back before it was all over the media, our department started discussing the importance of attentive radiation exposure in children.
+Down with dose"In the fall of 2007, back before it was all over the media, our department started discussing the importance of attentive radiation exposure in children.
 We realized our protocols were not standardized, which was a really big gap and clearly where we needed to start," says Kelly Firestine, RT, CT manager and project leader for Memorial Hermann Healthcare System in Houston's CT radiation dose reduction program.

 Firestine dug a bit deeper and found that few of the system's 11 hospitals, 37 CT scanners overall, had any standardized radiation dose protocols for children.
 Thus, she delineated the project's scope: "To reduce CT head and abdomen radiation dose in kids, without compromising image quality."
 The objective revealed its challenges immediately; Firestine went straight to the American College of Radiology's (ACR) website to begin to set the network's dose protocols.
 To her surprise, ACR offered only its recommendation for an abdominal CT scan of a five-year-old.